dkalaitzidis/UIColorExtension/README.md

 # UIColorExtension
 iOS Swift UIColorExtension

-Access easily flat colors & social colors
+**How to use?** Just drag 'n drop UIColorExtension.swift file to your project.

 **Example: ```self.view.backgroundColor = UIColor.clouds()```**

-**How to use?** Just drag 'n drop UIColorExtension.swift file to your project.

 ### Available Colors: ###